-Champadevi hill is in the southern direction of the Kathmandu valley.
-2,285m elevated Chapadevi is about 20km away from the tourist hub Thamel.
-Champadevi day hike is one of the best hiking near Kathmandu valley, which starts from Pharping.
+Champadevi Hill is in the southern direction of the city center, which is one of the popular one-day hiking destinations around Kathmandu Valley.
+2,285m elevated this hill is located about 20km away from the tourist hub Thamel.
+Champadevi Day Hike is one of the best long-day walks near Kathmandu Valley, which starts from Pharping.

 There will be a festival every year on a full-moon day in May.
-You can see the Hindu shrines, Buddhist monuments and prayer flags on the top of the Champadevi hill.
+You can see the Hindu shrines, Buddhist monuments, and prayer flags on the top of Champadevi Hill.
 The Champadevi trail gets very busy on Saturday every week on the Nepalese weekend.

 Routes of Champadevi Hiking

-Starting a hike from Pharping and ending either Machcche Gaun or Kritipur is the long day trip to the Chapadevi hill.
+Starting a hike from Pharping and ending at either Machcche Gaun or Kritipur is the long day trip to Chapadevi Hill.
 You can also do it the opposite way.
-If you are on tour with kids and looking for a short route to the Champadevi, you can begin walking from Hattiban, visit the top of the hill, then trek back to the Same place and drive.
+If you are on tour with kids and looking for a short Route to the Champadevi, you can begin walking from Hattiban, visit the top of the hill, then trek back to the Same place and drive.

-About an hour drive from the City centre takes you Pharping, then the Champadevi hike begins through pine forest.
-You trek about 45 minutes on a steeply ascending trail to Hattiban resort.
+About an hour's drive from the City center takes you Pharping, the Champadevi Hike begins through a pine forest.
+You trek for 45 minutes on a steeply ascending trail to Hattiban Resort.
 From the Hattiban resort, you have a gradual uphill path for another 45 minutes.
 Outstanding views of Ganesh Himal, Langtang, and Gaurishankar ranges and an attractive glimpse of the Kathmandu valley add more value to the Champadevi day hike on this part.

-You enter a dense forest of needlewood, brown oak, pine, mulberry and other trees.
-You walk around 2 hours more on this foresty part to reach the top of the Champadevi hill.
-The shrines and flags are surrounded by trees, so you can not see them from a far distance.
+You enter a dense forest of needlewood, brown oak, pine, and mulberry trees.
+You walk around 2 hours more on this foresty part to reach the top of Champadevi Hill.
+Trees surround the shrines and flags, so you can not see them from a far distance.
 You can hike through the forest and ridge of the hill to Machchhe Gaun for another 2 hours and drive to the city.
 Or, walk back about 45 minutes, and take the left trail to Kritipur.
 You can see the farming lifestyle on this route.

-You might see wild animals like leopards, barking deers, martins, and others on this hiking trail to Champadevi hill.
-The sounds of the birds are melodious from the forest.
+You might see wild animals like leopards, barking deer, martins, and others on this hiking trail to Champadevi Hill.
+The sounds of the birds were melodious from the forest.

 Things to Take for Champadevi Hike

 Lots of Nepali hikers are hiking in jeans.
 It is not good if you sweat during the hike.
-Light and comfortable trouser is highly recommended for the Champa Devi hill trek.
-You can wear a half or full sleeves t-shirt on the upper body.
-Besides this, you can wear seasonable clothes, and do not forget rain gear if you are on a hike in the monsoon season.
+Light and comfortable trouser is highly recommended for the Champa Devi Hill trek.
+You can wear a half or full sleeves T-shirt on the upper body.
+Besides this, you can wear seasonable clothes, and do not forget rain gear if you hike in the monsoon season.

-The Champadevi hill hiking is a long day trip, and there are no places for food.
-So do not forget to take dry pack food, snacks and water for the tour.
+The Champadevi Hill hiking is a long day trip, and there are no places for food.
+So do not forget to take dry pack food, snacks, and water for the tour.
 You can buy water and snacks along the trail if you are hiking on Saturday.
-There are lots of leaches on the path, so take a small pouch of salt to remove them from your boot and body.
+Many sponges are on the path, so take a small pouch of salt to remove them from your boot and body.
 Wear a well-gripped hiking boat or sports shoes for the hike.

-October, November and December are the best months for the Champadevi day hike.
-You have fantastic views of green hills, snow-capped mountains and the Kathmandu valley during autumn.
+October, November, and December are the best months for the Champadevi Day Hike.
+During autumn, you have fantastic views of green hills, snow-capped mountains, and the Kathmandu Valley.
 But, you can go on this day trip during the whole year.
-Winter clouds cover the valley and mountains, and spring is a dry season.
+Winter clouds cover the valley and mountains; spring is a dry season.
 It will be hazy days during the months of spring.